DefangLabs/samples/samples/bullmq-bullboard-redis/README.md

 This sample project demonstrates how to deploy a BullMQ message queue on top of managed Redis with a queue processor and a dashboard to monitor the queue.

-Once your app is up and running you can go to the `/admin/queues` route for the `bullmq-bullboard` service to see the BullBoard dashboard and use the username `admin` and the password you set in step 2 to log in.
+Once your app is up and running you can go to the `/board` route for the `board` service to see the Bull Board dashboard and use the username `admin` and the password you set to log in (see [Deploying](#deploying)).

-To add a job to the queue, you can go to the `/add` route of the `bullmq-api` service.
+To add a job to the queue, you can go to the `/add` route of the `api` service.
+This will use some default values so you can test things out.
+You can also see an example of a post request in the [sample http request](./api/add.test.http) file.

+The `worker` service is the queue processor that will process the jobs added to the queue.
+You can see in the `compose.yaml` file that the `worker` service is set to scale to 2 instances.
+This means that there will be 2 workers processing jobs from the queue.
+You can set this to your desired number of workers, but we wanted to show how you can increase the number of workers to handle more jobs.

 ## Prerequisites